-Two major changes were made to the complex in the last four seasons.
-On April 2, 2005, university president Dr. T.K.
+Two major changes were made to the complex in the mid 2000s.
+On April 2, 2005, former university president Dr. T.K.
 Wetherell and former Athletics Director, Dave Hart, officially renamed the softball stadium "JoAnne Graf Field at the Seminole Softball Complex."
 She joined Bob Heck at Georgia State as the only two active softball coaches with fields named after them.
 It was only fitting that one day later Graf crossed the 1,300-win plateau with a 5-2 triumph over Virginia Tech.
 In the fall of 2006, the stadium got a facelift as a Florida State unveiled a brand new video scoreboard for the 2007 season.
 The board uses the same technology that is used at most outdoor professional stadiums.
 The ProStar is capable of displaying video clips, live video, animation, player headshots, graphics and statistics in 4.3 trillion colors.

 The Seminole Softball Complex, which is adjacent to the FSU Soccer Complex, is located between Dick Howser Baseball Stadium and Mike Long Track on Spirit Way.
 The facility can be accessed from both Spirit Way and Stadium Drive.

-Head west on Capital Circle SW / SR-263 toward General Aviation, Turn right at Blountstown HWY / W Pensacola St / SR-20 E / SR-366E, Slight right at W Pensacola St / SR-366 E, Turn left at Stadium Dr West, andTurn right at Connector Rd.
+FROM AIRPORT: Head west on Capital Circle SW / SR-263 toward General Aviation.
+Turn right at Blountstown HWY / W Pensacola St / SR-20 E / SR-366E.
+Slight right at W Pensacola St / SR-366 E. Turn left at Stadium Dr W. Turn right at Spirit Way.